darold/pgbadger/README.md

                              incremental mode.
 Useful if it takes too much time.
     --explain-url URL      : use it to override the url of the graphical explain tool.
 Default: http://explain.depesz.com/?is_public=0&is_anon=0&plan=
+    --tempdir DIR          : set directory where temporary files will be written
+                             Default: File::Spec->tmpdir() || '/tmp'

 pgBadger is able to parse a remote log file using a passwordless ssh connection.
 Use the -r or --remote-host to set the host ip address or hostname.
 There's also